Searching for

 Theodore Zoli

 The ontology of our structural materials, their nature of being with respect to humankind, science, and the environment, fluctuates along a broad spectrum between the microscopic and the inconceivably large.
 In the microcosmos, the chemical, mechanical, and thermal properties of materials are analyzed and manipulated such that we understand their composition and maximize their utility.
-At the opposite end there are colossal systems of resource extraction, energy consumption, and global capital flows that exhaust materials at the whim of interminably evolving power structures.
+On the opposite end, there are colossal systems of resource extraction, energy consumption, and global capital flows that exhaust materials at the whim of interminably evolving power structures.
 Confined between the two polarities is what little remains visible to the naked eye.
-It is what we, as individuals or a collective, willfully imbue into our construction: the role that materials play when a structure cultivates connected communities, generates global knowledge in engineering theory and practice, or expresses local artistic and cultural values.
+It is what we, as individuals or a collective, willfully imbue into our construction; the role that materials play when a structure cultivates connected communities, generates global knowledge in engineering theory and practice, or expresses local artistic and cultural values.

 Luis has a unique combination of analytical engineering talent and social and global awareness that is truly remarkable for someone of his age.
 These qualities make him an ideal candidate for this fellowship.